A reader wonders whether he and his wife should send their children to an English speaking gan:

 - Ability.
 Some children become fully bilingual with little effort, while others struggle with one language or the other.
 Parents need to decide how much to push English according to the individual child, especially in light of my first point.
 Social acceptance and confidence can also be affected if the child’s Hebrew is poor.

 - Exposure at home.
-When one parent is Israeli, even if both speak English at home, it will be harder to maintain it.
-If the father is the native speaker of English, there is even more chance that the child will stop speaking English at some point.
+When one parent is Israeli, even if both speak English at home, it will be harder to maintain English.
+If the father is the native speaker of English and the mother is home more, there is even more chance that the child will stop speaking English at some point.
 So there might be more incentive for mixed-language parents to send to an English-speaking gan.
 That is why, in many English-speaking ganim, a majority of kids may not know much English.

 Once children have learned both languages in childhood and continue to be exposed to them, they generally have enough skill to build up the language that was neglected at some point.